sajari/sdk-react/README.md

 It's easy to get up and running using one of our examples as a starting point.
 They're pre-configured with all the correct dependencies, so all you need to do is copy the example directory into your own workspace and you're on your way!

 * [Autocomplete](./examples/autocomplete-only/): Search box with autocomplete.
+* [Autocomplete with suggestions](./examples/autocomplete-suggest/): Search box with autocomplete + suggestions.
 * [Simple Search](./examples/simple-search/): Instant search with autocomplete.
 * [Standard Search](./examples/standard-search/): Instant search with autocomplete + tab filtering.
 * [Custom Result Renderer](./examples/custom-result-renderer/): Instant search with autocomplete + custom result renderers.